Skip to main content

 Authors: UMD ADVANCE

-The brief examines how and why the language used in faculty job advertisements can enhance, or limit, diversity in the applicant pool.
+The brief examines how and why the language used in faculty job advertisements can help broaden the applicant pool.